white-devil-01/slam-mirrorbot/modificaton.md

 ## Customising Bot After Download Complete Message
 :octocat: In Order To Customise Bots Message after Downnload Complete, You Have to Edit `Line 148` to `Line 176` in `mirror.py` file.
-You Can Find `mirror.py` File Here ⬇️
+You Can Find `mirror.py` File Here:
 ```
 slam-mirrorbot/bot/modules/mirror.py
 or